How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Daily Checks

-- Verify timer is working: Misters should cycle on/off as programmed
+- Verify timer is working: Misters should cycle on and off as programmed

 - Check water level: Top off as needed to keep misters submerged